linux-wsl2/linux-wsl2.github.io/README.md

 ---

 ### Join Linux-WSL2!
 Want to join the organization?
-Send an email to rmnscnce@ya.ru with "[LXWSL2_APPLINFO `ddmmyyyy of mail`]" to ask about applications
+Send an email to rmnscnce@ya.ru with "[LXWSL2_APPLINFO `ddmmyyyy of mail`]" included in the title to ask about applications